 4-Axis CNC Machine

-In some cases, instead of the movement of the cutting tool on the A-axis, the workpiece might be moved on the same axis.
-These machines are useful for making cutouts and cutting along an arc.
+This axis allows the rotating cutting tool to move along the X-axis, known as the A-axis.
+The workpiece might also be moved along the same axis instead.
+These machines are ideal for making cutouts and cutting along an arc.

 5-Axis CNC Machine

-5-axis CNC machines add a pivoting motion of the cutting tool (or the work table) along the Y-axis.
-The axis of rotating pivoting motion is called the C-axis.
+5-axis machining adds a pivoting motion of the cutting tool (or the work table) along the Y-axis.
+The axis of rotating and pivoting is called the C-axis.

 6-axis CNC Machine

-A 6-axis CNC machine adds the third rotary direction to the cutting tool (or the work table).
-This third direction is known as the B-axis.
+A 6-axis CNC machine adds a third rotary direction to the cutting tool (or the workpiece), known as the B-axis.
 These machines can create shapes of any possible surface finish by involving all possible movement directions of the cutting tool and workpiece.

-These machines are used in the medical, aerospace, and military industries for all applications (unless internal features are required).
+These machines are typical in the medical, aerospace, and military industries for precision applications (unless internal features are required).

 7-Axis CNC Machine

-7-axis CNC machines have 3 traditional axes involving the movement of the cutting tool, 3 axes for the rotary movement of the workpiece, and a seventh axis that can rotate the arm holding the cutting tool.
+7-axis CNC machines have 3 traditional axes involving the movement of the cutting tool, 3 axes for rotating the workpiece, and a seventh axis that rotates the arm holding the cutting tool.
 This axis is called the E-axis.

-These machines are again used in aerospace, medical, and military equipment as the complexity of parts increases.
+These machines often manufacture aerospace, medical, and military equipment due to the complexity of the parts they can produce.

 9-Axis CNC Machine